Swansea City Ladies F.C.: History

-2022-2023
+As of August 2023, Swansea City Ladies F.C became Swansea City AFC Women semi-professional team.

+2022–23

 Champions League

 Swansea City were drawn against tournament hosts and Greek champions PAOK in the first round of the qualifying bracket.

 Despite a valiant effort, Swansea lost 2-0 against PAOK to bow out of the 2022–23 UEFA Women's Champions League in the First Round of Qualifying.

 Players

 Current squad

+Note: Flags indicate national team as defined under FIFA eligibility rules; some limited exceptions apply.
+Players may hold more than one non-FIFA nationality.